Javier Espinosa: Villarreal

 On 11 July 2014, Espinosa signed a three-year contract with Villarreal CF. He made his debut in La Liga on 24 August, replacing Cani in the 63rd minute of a 2–0 away defeat of Levante UD.

-Espinosa scored his first goal in the top flight on 21 September, his team's first in a 4–2 home win over Rayo Vallecano.
-On 9 January 2015, he was loaned to fellow league side UD Almería until June.
+Espinosa scored his first goal in the main division on 21 September, his team's first in a 4–2 home win over Rayo Vallecano.
+On 9 January 2015, he was loaned to fellow top-flight side UD Almería until June.

 On 28 August 2015, Espinosa joined Elche CF of the second division, in a season-long loan deal.

 Levante

 On 19 July 2016, after cutting ties with Villarreal, Espinosa signed a two-year deal with Levante, recently relegated to division two.
 After helping achieve promotion at the first attempt, he extended his link until 2019 and was immediately loaned to Granada CF for one year.

 Espinosa terminated his contract with the Valencian club on 30 August 2018.